-Babies who tend to latch on incorrectly will also frequently sleep at the breast and may not seem satisfied because they may not be getting enough.
-If either of these occurs, break the suction and reposition your baby onto your breast to include the nipple and areola.
+Babies who tend to latch on incorrectly will also fall asleep often at the breast and may not seem satisfied because they may not be getting enough.
+If either of these happens, break the suction and reposition your baby onto your breast to include the nipple and areola.

 Call your child's doctor or a lactation consultant if:

-How Can I Tell if My Baby Is Getting Enough to Eat?
+How Can I Tell if My Baby Gets Enough to Eat?

-After 4 days, here are some signs you should look for:
+After 4 days, here are some signs to look for:

-six or more wet diapers per day, with clear or very pale urine
+- six or more wet diapers per day, with clear or very pale pee

 Your breastfed baby is also probably getting enough if he or she: